ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 ## Modeling
 ### Processing the Report
 The following is a detailed explanation of our processes.
-We extracted shipping information from the Zanzibar Gazette 1909 by first screenshotting each page.
-Then, we fed this image to Google Gemini.
+We extracted shipping data from the Zanzibar Gazette (1909) by first screenshotting each page and then feeding these images into Google Gemini.
 Next are the prompts (bold texts) with their respective results that Gemini gave us.
 Then, we exported this `.csv` data into Google Sheets and created a table by splitting columns.
-From there, we decided to alter some of the header and data that we deem important to ‘clean’ further manually.
+From there, we manually cleaned and adjusted certain headers and entries we deemed important.

 > **Hello!
 Can you please generate me a table and .csv based on the image shown?**
-Absolutely!
-Let's break down the information in the image and create a table and a CSV representation.
+*Absolutely!
+Let's break down the information in the image and create a table and a CSV representation.*

 | ![This is Prompt 1: Table Response.png image](/assets/images/assignment-2/TableResponse.png)  |
 |---|